 Industry Analysis & Industry Trends

-Performance of the broad and diverse Community Associations and Other Interest Groups industry has been mixed over the past five years.
-While some sectors of the industry have recorded declining income, the variety of organisations and groups that operate in the industry, from small and local clubs to large charities with international arms, has helped stabilise industry revenue.
-A steady rate of government funding has flowed through to the industry in the form of competitive grants and this has enabled many organisations to provide vital services.
-However, the unstable economic climate in the aftermath of the financial crisis has also made fundraising more difficult.
+Declining government support for community associations and related groups has resulted in the industry contracting over the past five years.
+While some sectors of the industry have recorded declining income, the variety of organisations and groups that operate in the industry has helped limit these falls.
+A declining rate of government funding has resulted in many community organisations reducing service levels and limiting expansion.
+The unstable economic climate in the aftermath of the financial crisis has also made fundraising more difficult.
 This is a key source of revenue for many organisations in the industry.
 Overall, industry revenue is estimated to decrease at an annualised 1.4% over the five years through 2014-15, to $8.4 billion.
 This includes a forecast fall of 1.7%... purchase to read more

 Industry Report - Industry Investment Chapter